Tuck · Comparisons · Tuck vs Dormi - Baby Monitor

 Tuck vs Dormi (2026): iPhone vs Android, Honestly

 TL;DR. Dormi and Tuck don't compete on the same operating system — Dormi is Android only (no iOS app exists as of 2026), and Tuck is iPhone only at launch.
 The honest verdict: if your household runs Android, Dormi is the cheapest and most privacy-respecting two-phone monitor available, at $17 lifetime, with a 12-year operating track record and a no-tracking posture.
-If your household runs iPhone, Tuck is the relevant choice — adds AI lullabies, voice cloning, scene understanding, and a more capable Bluetooth Coded PHY offline mode.
+If your household runs iPhone, Tuck is the relevant choice — adds a curated lullaby library, scene understanding, sleep diary, and a more capable Bluetooth Coded PHY offline mode.
 Pick by OS first, then by features.

 Published